10 Oldest Baseball Teams in America

 Previous Name(s): Boston Red Stockings; Boston Red Caps; Boston Beaneaters; Boston Doves; Boston Rustlers; Boston Braves; Boston Bees; Milwaukee Braves

+The Atlanta Braves was established in 1871 as the Boston Red Stockings, and it was one of the 8 charter teams of the National League.
 They played and won the very first game of the National League on April 22, 1876.

-The Red Stockings stayed in Boston until 1952 and moved to Milwaukee in 1953 and changed the team’s name to the Milwaukee Braves — while the team was in Boston, it went through several name changes and settled on the Braves in 1941.
+The Red Stockings stayed in Boston until 1952 and moved to Milwaukee in 1953 and changed the team’s name to the Milwaukee Braves.
+At the same time, the team in Boston went through several names and ended up choosing the Braves in 1941.
+In 1966, the team moved to Atlanta, where it has remained to date.

 Spread the love